Skip to content

 Blowback is the simplest mechanism and is identified forensically by the absence of locking-lug body impressions, the lighter firing-pin impression depth (because the case begins moving before the firing pin blow is complete), and the characteristic slight case-head separation deformation in high-pressure blowback applications (roller-delay marks in HK-family designs being the most common example).
 Simple blowback designs (Uzi, Sterling, most SMGs) produce the lightest and least well-defined breech-face marks of any action type.

 In the United States, the NFA 1934 makes fully automatic weapons produced after May 19, 1986 unlawful to possess for civilians (under the Hughes Amendment to the Firearm Owners Protection Act 1986).
-The practical result is that any post-1986 full-auto weapon found at a US civilian scene has either been converted from semi-automatic (using an auto sear or switch device), is a law-enforcement or military weapon, or has been illegally imported.
+Any post-1986 full-auto weapon found at a US civilian scene has therefore either been converted from semi-automatic (using an auto sear or switch device), is a law-enforcement or military weapon, or has been illegally imported.
 The ATF's National Tracing Center in Martinsburg, West Virginia, can trace a weapon from its manufacturer to its first retail sale in under 24 hours for a priority case; automatic-weapon traces are treated as priority and are routed to ATF IOI (Industry Operations Inspectors) and NFA Branch simultaneously.

 In the United Kingdom, fully automatic weapons have been prohibited for civilian ownership since the Firearms Act 1968 (Section 5(1)(a)).
 Individual possession of a Section 5 weapon requires Secretary of State authority; no UK civilian can legally possess a fully automatic weapon without this authority, and prosecutions under Section 5 carry a minimum mandatory sentence of 5 years' imprisonment.
 The National Crime Agency (NCA) and NABIS jointly analyse recovered automatic weapons in the UK, and NABIS maintains a separate database of automatic weapon marks from known police and military issue weapons to distinguish legitimate government weapons from illegally converted or imported ones.

 In India, Prohibited Bore weapons (including all fully automatic and selective-fire weapons) are restricted to military, paramilitary, and certain authorised state police units under Arms Act 1959 § 2(1)(c).
 Civilian possession of a PB weapon without an Arms Act licence issued by the Union Home Ministry is an offence under § 25 of the Arms Act.
-Cases involving AK-47, INSAS, or other PB weapons at civilian crime scenes almost always involve military or police theft, cross-border arms trafficking (particularly from Pakistan and Myanmar in border states), or diversion from official armouries, patterns documented in the NCRB Annual Crime Statistics.
+Cases involving AK-47, INSAS, or other PB weapons at civilian crime scenes typically involve military or police theft, cross-border arms trafficking (from Pakistan and Myanmar in border states), or diversion from official armouries, patterns documented in NCRB Annual Crime Statistics.

-At a scene where an automatic weapon has been fired, the examiner's first task is to map the ejected case cluster in three dimensions.
+At a scene where an automatic weapon has been fired, mapping the ejected case cluster in three dimensions is the first reconstruction task.
 Each fired case, ejected at the weapon's ejection port, follows a ballistic arc from the ejection port to the floor.
 The arc's shape is determined by: the ejection port velocity (related to the weapon's operating energy), the ejection port direction (fixed for a given weapon), and the weapon's orientation and movement during firing.

-For a stationary shooter firing a burst of ten rounds from an AK-47 (ejecting cases at approximately 45 degrees forward-right from the bolt face, at an ejection velocity of 2-3 m/s from a weapon held at waist height), the cases will land in a cluster approximately 1-2 metres to the right and slightly forward of the firing position, spread over an area of roughly 0.5 m x 1.0 m.
+For a stationary shooter firing a ten-round burst from an AK-47, with the weapon held at waist height and cases ejecting at approximately 45 degrees forward-right at 2 to 3 m/s, cases land in a cluster roughly 1 to 2 metres to the right and slightly forward of the firing position, spread over approximately 0.5 m by 1.0 m.
 The spread within the cluster reflects the variation in ejection velocity and angle across the burst.

 For a moving shooter, the case cluster stretches into a line in the direction of movement.
 For a weapon on a vehicle mount, the cluster can spread over many metres if the vehicle was moving.
-These geometric differences allow the examiner to distinguish a static firing position from a moving one, and to estimate the approximate firing position if the cluster and the impact points on the target are both mapped.
+These geometric differences allow the examiner to distinguish a static firing position from a moving one and to estimate the approximate firing position when both the case cluster and the impact points on the target are mapped.

 The NABIS protocol for automatic-weapon scenes in England and Wales requires the mapping examiner to number, photograph in situ, and sample every fired case individually, followed by GPS or total-station mapping of each case position relative to a fixed reference point (typically a wall corner or doorway).
 The mapped positions are then plotted in the NABIS case-management system alongside the comparison microscopy results, allowing linkage of a burst of cases from one scene to a burst from another scene if the comparison microscope confirms they were fired by the same weapon.

 The FBI's Major Case Section uses an equivalent approach for US automatic-weapon scenes, with case positions mapped by the Evidence Response Team and entered into the NIBIN system alongside bullet comparison data.
-NIBIN's correlation system was extended in 2019 to accept multi-case cluster data so that NIBIN examiners can query whether a cluster from one scene matches a cluster from another in terms of weapon-type signature, magazine-feed direction, and extraction-mark pattern.
+NIBIN's correlation system was extended in 2019 to accept multi-case cluster data, allowing examiners to query whether a cluster from one scene matches a cluster from another in weapon-type signature, magazine-feed direction, and extraction-mark pattern.

 In India, the CFSL Hyderabad and CFSL Chandigarh have developed scene-mapping protocols for automatic-weapon incidents derived from the BSF and CRPF operational experience in Kashmir and the Northeast.
-These protocols have not been published in a peer-reviewed form equivalent to NABIS or NIBIN guidance, but they are documented in internal CFSL procedure manuals and are referenced in CFSL court reports.
+These protocols are documented in internal CFSL procedure manuals and referenced in CFSL court reports, though not yet published in peer-reviewed form equivalent to NABIS or NIBIN guidance.

 A fired 9x19mm case recovered from a counterterrorism scene shows two oval-shaped impressed marks at the 3 o'clock and 9 o'clock positions on the forward shoulder of the case body, in addition to a round firing-pin impression and extractor marks.
 These oval shoulder marks are most characteristic of which weapon type?